Kobe Bryant: Final season and retirement (2015–2016)

-On February 3, Bryant made seven three-pointers and scored a then season-high 38 points, including 14 of the team's 18 points in the last 5:02 of the game, for a 119–115 victory over the Minnesota Timberwolves.
-The win ended a 10-game losing streak, and the Lakers averted establishing the longest losing streak in franchise history.
-He became just the fourth NBA player over 37 years old to log at least 35 points, five rebounds, and five assists in a game.
-(Note: He joined Jordan (3 times), Karl Malone (3) and Abdul-Jabbar) Bryant was the leading overall vote-getter for the 2016 All-Star Game with 1.9 million votes, ahead of Stephen Curry's 1.6 million.
-Having moved to small forward that season, Bryant was selected as a frontcourt starter for the first time.
-Playing in his first All-Star game since 2013, Bryant had 10 points, six rebounds, and seven assists.
+In a 119–115 victory over the Timberwolves, he made seven three-pointers and scored 38, including 14 of the team's 18 in the last 5:02 of the game The win ended a 10-game losing streak, avoiding becoming the Lakers' longest losing streak.
+He became the fourth 37+ player to log at least 35/5/5.
+(Note: He joined Jordan (3 times), Karl Malone (3) and Abdul-Jabbar) Bryant was the leading vote-getter for the 2016 All-Star Game with 1.9 million votes, beating Stephen Curry's 1.6 million.
+After moving to small forward that season, Bryant was a frontcourt starter for the first time.
 West teammates offered to feed him the ball in an attempt to get him another All-Star MVP, but Bryant declined.

-In his final game on April 13, in a 101–96 win against the against the Utah Jazz, Bryant scored an NBA season-high 60 points on 50 shots—the most in an NBA game in the past 30 seasons—while also outscoring the Jazz by himself 23–21 in the fourth quarter.
-He also set an NBA record for the most points by a player in his final regular season game.
-Bryant became the oldest player to score 60 or more points in a game at 37 years and 234 days old.
-The Lakers finished the season with a 17–65 record, their worst record in franchise history.
-After the game, he gave a prolonged speech in front of the Staples Center crowd and said:
+The Lakers beat the Jazz 101–96 in his final game.
+Bryant scored an NBA season-high 60 points on 50 shots—the most shots in the prior 30 seasons—and outscoring the Jazz by himself 23–21 in the fourth quarter.
+He also set the record for the most points in a final regular season game.
+He was the first player his age to score 60+ at 37 years and 234 days.
+The Lakers finished the season at 17–65, the worst in Lakers' history.
+After the game, he gave a speech to the Staples Center crowd.

-I can't believe how fast 20 years went by.
-Man, this is crazy [...] and to be standing at center court with you guys, my teammates behind me, appreciating the journey that we've been on — we've been through our ups, been through our downs.
+I can't believe how fast 20 years went by. [...]
+To be standing [on the] center court with you guys, my teammates behind me, appreciating the journey that we've been on — we've been through our ups [and] downs.
 I think the most important part is we all stayed together throughout. [...]
 Thank you guys for all the years of support.
 Thank you guys for all the motivation.
-Thank you for all the inspiration [...]
+Thank you for all the inspiration.
 What can I say?
 Mamba out.